 Within the meaning of Article 7 of the GDPR the User hereby gives consent to the collecting, storage and processing of the Personal Data provided by the User to the administrator, who is the Provider, through the use of the Service; the User gives consent to the processing and use of the User’s Personal Data by the Provider, the Provider’s employees and/or the Provider’s authorised business partners.
 This consent is given as long as User does not remove their account from the Service.

-The purpose of the processing of Personal Data as determined by the Provider is the use of Personal Data for sending commercial communications to the subject of the data (the User) through electronic means under Act No. 480/2004 Coll., on certain services of the information society, as amended, and further for marketing and business needs of the Provider’s contractual partners and for statistical and/or marketing purposes of the Provider.
+The purpose of the processing of Personal Data as determined by the Provider is the use of Personal Data for sending commercial communications to the subject of the data (the User) through electronic means under Act No. 480/2004 Coll., on certain services of the information society, as amended, and further for business needs of the Provider’s contractual partners and for statistical purposes of the Provider.

 If the User directly and effectively informs the Provider of no longer wishing to receive business information from the Provider, the Provider shall refrain from sending further unsolicited business communications.

 The Provider declares that it will collect Personal Data only in the extent necessary for meeting the above-specified purpose and process the Personal Data in accordance with the purpose for which it was collected.
 The Provider’s employees and other individuals who process the Personal Data on the basis of a contract with the Provider shall maintain confidentiality of the Personal Data, even after the termination of their employment or business relationship with the Provider.